-Figure 5: Utilities used to process sorted lists.
+Figure 6: Utilities used to process sorted lists.

-'''
+let fromList xs = xs

+because the list xs might contain elements out of order or contain duplicate elements.

-module SortedListSet : SET = struct
+''' module SortedListSet : SET = struct

 module LSU = ListSetUtils ( Abbreviation for list set utilities )

 type 'a set = 'a list

 let empty = []

 let singleton x = [x]

 let insert x s = LSU.insert x s

 let delete x s = LSU.delete x s

-let member x s = LSU.delete x s
+let member x s = LSU.member x s

-let union s1 s2 = LSU.member x s

 let union s1 s2 = LSU.union s1 s2

 let intersection s1 s2 = LSU.intersection s1 s2

 let difference s1 s2 = LSU.difference s1 s2

 let toList s = s

 let fromList xs = List.fold_right insert xs empty

 let toString eltToString s = StringUtils.listToString eltToString s

 end

 '''

-Figure 6: An implementation of the set ADT using sorted lists.
+Figure 7: An implementation of the set ADT using sorted lists.

-less than the element value of that node, and all elements in the right subtree of each node are strictly greater than the element value of that node.
+Of course, the SortedListSet module is only one possible implementation of the set ADT.
+There are many other possible implementations, including variants of binary search trees (BSTs) - binary trees of elements in which all elements in the left subtree of each node are strictly less than the element value of that node, and all elements in the right subtree of each node are strictly greater than the element value of that node.
 We will see how to implement binary trees in the next lecture.

 The OCAML type system is sophisticated enough to allow several implementations of the same ADT to be used in the same program.
 The hard part about this is that it must be a type error for the operations of one implementation to be used on a value created by another implementation.
-For instance, suppose we have a BSTSet module implementing the SET signature in addition to the SortedListSet module, and we make the following two sets:
+For instance, suppose we have a BSTSet module implementing the SET signature in addition to the

+SortedListSet module, and we make the following two sets: